Peponius123/tabletop_club_lobby_server/README.md

    cargo run -- -p 9080 -t -x tests/certificate.crt -k tests/private.pem
    ```

+   * The test certificates only work for connecting from localhost
+   * To setup a server you have to create your own key and certificate with your actual IP/URL

 2. Run the game by passing the following command line arguments:

    ```bash